Carharttguy/xojo-RestrictedComboBox/README.md

 The ComboBox updates it contents if you type something that is a match within the list.
 This subclass can be used as a drop in.
 Only the AddRows is NOT useable as I needed it and made it protected.

+I added a Test project that adds 100.000 rows and it seems fast enough.
+I tested with 1.000.000 and it was too slow.

 License: Do whatever you want with it.